specky-pm/docs/docs/01-using-component-specs/initialize-application.md

 # Initialize a Specky Project

 Getting started with Specky is quick and easy.
-This guide will walk you through creating your first component specification project.
+This guide will walk you through creating your first application specification project.

 ## What is a Specky Project?

-A Specky project is a collection of component specifications that define the functional requirements of your application components.
+A Specky project is a collection of component specifications that define the functional requirements of your application.
 These specifications can be shared, reused, and implemented in any programming language or framework.

 ## Prerequisites